 If I had to see Nina, this is definitely the show I would have picked.
 As long as I didn’t have to go the bathroom (you will have to watch the video to understand).

-A sampling of the Montreaux show.
-Nina starts with a car-crash ramble before sinking her teeth into the definitive version of Janis Ian’s “Stars” before inexplicably moving into a genuinely compelling take on the schlock-du-jour that was Morris Albert’s “Feelings.”
+A sampling of the Montreux show.
+Nina starts with a car-crash ramble before sinking her teeth into the definitive version of Janis Ian’s “Stars” and then inexplicably moving into a genuinely compelling take on the schlock-du-jour that was Morris Albert’s “Feelings.”

 16. Fela Kuti and Africa ‘70, 1972-1978

 I first heard — and was knocked out by — Fela back in the ‘80s, when he was still very much of this world.
 While I’d loved what I heard back then, it’s only been in the last few years that I really explored his music.
 I mean, where do you start with an artist who has a revered catalogue spanning over 50 albums, largely composed of side-long jams?
 Eventually, I dove in with fervor.
 Once you start, it turns addictive pretty quickly.